 If you have a bank account, you can purchase a cashier’s check.
 The cashier’s check is the same as a money order.
 However, your bank or any bank you will acquire the check from can print the name of the person or company you will pay.
 The other information you must fill in.
 Some banks may charge you a fee if you do not have an account with them.
 Be ready to pay the price.

 Check Cashing Facilities

 You may find plenty of check cashing sites around the neighborhood.
-Each will charge on a percentage based on the amount you will purchase while others may charge a flat fee.
-Regardless, you can get the check when you need one.
+Each will charge a percentage based on the amount you will purchase, while others may charge a flat fee.
+Regardless, you can get the check when you need it.
 Places you can go are Western Union and Money Gram.

 Filling Out The Money Order

 Now that you have your money order, fill it out right away with the necessary information.
 One reason for doing so is if you lose it, the person that finds it cannot cash it.
 So, how do you fill in the information on your money order?
 Start by looking over the check and make sure it is for the right amount.
 Once that is clarified, endorse it.

 To endorse the check, write the name of the person or company you will pay for.
 It is done right after the words “Pay to the Order of” and above the line.
 Write as clearly as possible to avoid the check getting rejected.
 Once you complete the endorsement, go to the next line, where you will fill in your personal information.
 If you purchase the check from the bank and the name of the person or company is already on it, ignore this step.